CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 The CivicActions organization retains all information, system-related information, incident-related information, and system output in accordance with customers’ requirements retention periods and other NIST guidance and standards, Federal policies, procedures, federal laws, and executive orders.
 Audit records are retained for 365 days.

+##### Project

+Project representatives and systems administrators receive annual training from Client regarding information assurance and information handling requirements.
+These personnel are required to operate the system and handle system data and output in accordance with legal requirements.
+Personnel training and system guidelines ensure that data and programs are handled appropriately.